A beginners' guide on how to invest money: When to start and everything you should know

 Just like it’s never too early or too late to learn anything in life, it’s never too late or too early to invest your money.
 The real drill lies in understanding ‘how to invest’ and ‘which scheme to invest in’.
 Start investing your money anytime you feel you’re capable of saving a portion of your income that is required for a longer period.

-The amount saved can be as small as Rs 100.
+The amount saved can be small.
 All you need to do is plan and start investing as soon as possible.
 There are schemes in the market which allow you to systematically invest a small amount of your savings to make it big.

 Why start investing early?